Richard Hughes

-There are those for whom relationships remain elusive, regardless of the effort they put in.
+For some, relationships remain elusive, regardless of the effort they put in.
 Others struggle to bring about meaningful connection in the relationships they do have.
-And then, there are some who find intimacy suffocating, whilst simultaneously longing for it.
+And then, there are those who find intimacy suffocating, whilst longing for it.

 The writer William di Canzio muses on the paradoxical nature of relationships: ‘in love, don’t we all want to conquer and surrender at the same time?
 Resist and yield, unite with the other and remain independent?’